 Discover the Vatican City

-Discover The Vatican City, is an independent sovereign state since the year 1929 (the pact of the Lateran), Vatican city is situated where the sqaure of St. Peter lies and also where St Peter was martyred and buried.
+Discover The Vatican City, is an independent sovereign state since the year 1929 (the pact of the Lateran), Vatican City is situated where the square of St. Peter lies and where St Peter was martyred and buried.

 The very First Christians where concentrated during the reign of the Emperor Constantine, who built the a basilica on the grounds in the 4th century AC which later on was destroyed and rebuilt which took over 120 years to re built (1506-1614).

-The Vatican has Some of the The greatest works from the best architects of the period, which include Bramante, Michelangelo and Maderno, they all collaborated in the project of the new church, to the be the largest in the world a total of 22,000 square meters.
+The Vatican has some of the greatest works from the best architects of the period, which include Bramante, Michelangelo and Maderno, they all collaborated in the project of the new church, the largest in the world 22,000 square meters.

-Also we have the Vatican Museums centuries of Paper work art a large collection of Art from the greek and Roman period the Vatican owns the largest Roman art in the world , you will also find in the Museum the collection of Egyptian and Etruscan art and, of course, the greatest masterpieces of the Renaissance period the frescoes the Raphael Rooms and the Sistine Chapel.
+In addition, we have the Vatican Museums with centuries of Paper work and one of the most prestigious collection of Art.
+Vatican owns the largest Roman art in the world; you will also find in the Museum the collection of Egyptian and Etruscan art and, of course, the greatest masterpieces of the Renaissance period the frescoes the Raphael Rooms and the Sistine Chapel.

-This is the the fortress of the popes built during the Middle Ages above the remains of the tomb of the Emperor Hadrian (2nd century AD).
-It tells the story of past and Present Don’t miss the Bridge of the Angels, with the statues by the Bernini school that in the past announced to pilgrims on their way to visit the tomb of St. Peter, that the goal of their journey was near.
+Castel Sant'Angelo This is the fortress of the popes built during the middle Ages above the remains of the tomb of the Emperor Hadrian (2nd century AD).
+It tells the story of past and Present Don’t miss the Bridge of the Angels, with the statues by the Bernini school that in the past announced to pilgrims on their way to visit the tomb of St. Peter, which the goal of their journey was near.